Grassroots Crisis Intervention Center & Hotline

 Disaster Distress Helpline: 1-800-985-5990

-Family members or other concerned adults such as a therapist or the police may initiate an Emergency Evaluation process that will allow the police to transport an individual to the local hospital emergency room for a psychiatric evaluation.
-This emergency evaluation process is usually referred to as an “emergency petition” (EP).
-Also, any of the following mental health professionals can complete an Emergency Evaluation form that will allow the police to transport an individual to the local emergency room for a psychiatric evaluation: physician (MD), psychologist (Ph.D.), licensed clinical social worker (LCSW-C) or licensed clinical professional counselor (LCPC).
+Family members or other concerned adults may initiate an Emergency Evaluation process through the district court system that will allow the police to transport an individual to the local hospital emergency room for a psychiatric evaluation.
+The first step of the emergency evaluation process is referred to as an “emergency petition” (EP).
+Also, any of the following mental health professionals can complete an Emergency Petition form that will allow the police to transport an individual to the local emergency room for a psychiatric evaluation without going through the district court system: physician (MD), psychologist (Ph.D.), licensed clinical social worker (LCSW-C), licensed clinical professional counselor (LCPC) and others.

-If a family member or concerned adult is initiating the emergency evaluation process, they would file and emergency evaluation/petition at:
+If a family member or concerned adult is initiating the emergency evaluation process, they would file and emergency petition at: